 To preserve their legitimacy as adjudicator of what is excellent or not, literary institutions go to great lengths to appear benevolent and fair.
 Most use large committees because, as James English points out in The Economy of Prestige, “consensus and compromise” drives groups “toward safe, obvious, and expected choices.”1 The Academy of American Poets Fellowship and the Wallace Stevens Award are awarded by a Board of Chancellors, a group of fifteen poets nominated by prior Chancellors for this purpose.2 The Pulitzer uses screening juries of an unspecified number who nominate three finalists to an eighteen member Board who then votes.3 The Tufts Prizes use a “group of qualified screeners” who recommend fifty titles to a rotating panel of five final judges.4 The National Book Award uses a panel of five judges.5 Some institutions do the reverse and claim that a lack of transparency is the very thing that establishes their lack of bias.
 The MacArthur Foundation uses a selection committee of “approximately 12 people” who serve anonymously because they believe “people readily provide frank impressions if they have an assurance that their responses will not be disseminated beyond the program staff and Selection Committee.”6 The Whiting Foundation similarly uses a team of anonymous nominators and then another team of anonymous selectors.7

 These objections were clearly heard by literary institutions and prize committees.
 As liberal organizations, they value transparency and inclusion and even if they, like all institutions, cannot fully embody these values, they are often quick to respond and make changes when their constituencies point out lapses.
 Morrison won the Pulitzer that year.
-After Viebahn’s letter, the Academy’s Board of Directors took over the nominating process for a year and appointed Lucille Clifton, Yusef Komunyakaa, and Jay Wright (who declined) as Chancellors and limited Chancellor terms to six years.11 This strategy was so successful that by 2013, more than 66 percent of the Academy’s major prizes went to writers who racially identified as other than white (prior to 1990, only two black writers, and no other writers of color, were awarded by the Academy).
+After Viebahn’s letter, the Academy’s Board of Directors took over the nominating process for a year and appointed Lucille Clifton, Yusef Komunyakaa, and Jay Wright (who declined) as Chancellors and limited Chancellor terms to six years.11 This strategy was so successful that by 2013, more than 66 percent of the writers awarded the Academy of American Poets Fellowship racially identified as other than white (prior to 1990, only one black writer, and no other writers of color, were awarded the Fellowship).
 And Cordle can claim credit for the frequent contest guideline that is often colloquially called the “Jorie Graham rule”; it generally stipulates that judges cannot award prizes to their current or former students.
 But the rumor of a fix remains, as does the sense of racialized exclusion.

 Poets pay close attention to prize announcements because such a small number are given out each year and their economic impact is significant.
 Prizes are often the only way that poets will ever receive any meaningful compensation for their writing.
 Most poetry publishers do not pay royalties, and if they do, the payments are modest; a poetry title listed with Small Press Distribution is a lucky one if it manages to sell 1,000 copies.
 But around a million dollars are distributed to around twenty-five poets in prize form each year.
 For those lucky enough to enter the prestige circuit, these monetary awards can be generous, life changing.
 The amount a poet can receive from just one prize easily overwhelms the total they will ever receive from sales, and regular wins can lead to some financial independence.
 Adrienne Rich, for instance, took home just short of a million dollars between 1974 and 2003, or the equivalent of over $30,000 a year for those 29 years (and if you adjust those numbers to 2020 equivalents, it comes out to about $1,600,000 or $55,000 a year).
 For prize winning poets, these winnings are supplemented by what prestige can yield, including high-profile readings, bookings through speaker’s agents and bureaus, academic jobs, and residencies.
 But for every well-awarded writer like Rich, there are many poets, many well-known and well-respected poets even, who never receive a major literary prize.
 There are also entire aesthetic tendencies that are not well represented in this network of prize winners.
 Those who write more experimentally, from the beats to the Language poets, show up only occasionally and usually in the singular.
 Slam and spoken word poets have also traditionally been excluded, although Sam Sax’s and Danez Smith’s recent wins are probably a sign of change.